drupalforge/docker_publish_action/README.md

 - `DP_AI_VIRTUAL_KEY` (optional): An AI virtual key from ai.drupalforge.org (set as a secret).

 ---
 **Notes:**
+- The `WEBSERVER` environment variable must be set to the running container ID so the action can execute commands inside the correct container.
 - The action expects the `webserver` and `mysql` services to be defined in your workflow.
 - Input and secret names must match between your workflow and the action.